 5th October 1939

 Adolf Hitler takes the salutes of the German Army during the 'Siegesparade' (Parade of Victory) through Warsaw.
-Latvia having seen Estonia sign a 'mutual assistance' treaty with the Soviet Union and with no other options, sends its Foreign Minister Vilhelms Munters to Moscow to sign its own 'mutual assistance' Treaty with the Soviets allowing them to establish military bases in Latvia.
+Latvia having seen Estonia sign a 'mutual assistance' treaty with the Soviet Union and with no other options, sends its Foreign Minister Vilhelms Munters to Moscow to sign its own 'mutual assistance' Treaty with the Soviets allowing them to establish military bases in Latvia at Libau and Windau.

 6th October 1939